ai-standards/native-ai/README.md

 ## Acknowledgments

-- Inspired by VS Code's design patterns and developer experience
+- Inspired by modern native application design patterns and user experience principles
 - Built with modern web technologies and best practices
 - Thanks to all contributors who help make this project better

+---

 ---